-The Nominating Committee will consider individuals recommended by the Company's shareholders to serve on the Board in accordance with the advance notice provisions of the Company's bylaws and the applicable rules and regulations of the Securities and Exchange Commission and the New York Stock Exchange.
-In addition, the Nominating Committee will establish policies relating to consideration of director candidates recommended by the Company's shareholders and the procedures to be followed by shareholders that desire to submit such a recommendation.
+The Nominating Committee will consider individuals recommended by the Company's shareholders to serve on the Board.
+The Nominating Committee will establish policies relating to consideration of director candidates recommended by the Company's shareholders and the procedures to be followed by shareholders that desire to submit such a recommendation.